 This following scene has played out hundreds of times in our house between me and my son.
 We know the scripts and we play the parts well.
 Too well.

-The first scene opens on my 9-year-old son, who is outside playing with his neighborhood friends, making up fantastic make-believe games or throwing the football or shooting hoops.
+A typical scene opens on my 9-year-old son, who is outside playing with his neighborhood friends, making up fantastic make-believe games or throwing the football or shooting hoops.
 I love our neighborhood and I love that he has the freedom to be a kid.
 This is what I want for him!
 It’s a 9-year-old’s dream come true.

 I call him inside to do something responsible like eat a meal, get ready for practice, do homework, take a shower.
 He explodes and tells me I’ve ruined his life.